sinzlab/hlrn-access/README.md

 ## Testing the servers
 Once in the server, to test its functionality you can follow the the tutorial available in https://gitlab-ce.gwdg.de/dmuelle3/deep-learning-with-gpu-cores.

+## Using the the servers
+There are essentially **two** ways to use the HLRN cluster
+1. build a singularity/apptainer image, run it, ssh into the container on a compute node
+2. set up a conda/mamba environment on your scratch, ssh into the compute node, activate your conda/mamba environment

-## Using the nodes with singularity, vscode and slurm
+# 1. Using the nodes with singularity

 At the moment these instructions work with Linux and Mac.
 It is not tested on Windows.